• Home

 Jocelyne Shimin Sze

 Jocelyne was a research associate and worked on compiling socioeconomic and spatial datasets on fire activity in Sumatra.
-Jocelyne is a PhD candidate at the University of Sheffield.
+Jocelyne graduated with a PhD from the University of Sheffield and is now a postdoc at the Autonomous Universitat de Barcelona.

 Website